Wildlife Guide: Maned Wolf

 This jaguar is having an afternoon rest on a river bank.
 The big cats are more active at night.
 Take an evening game tour.
 Image: ©Shlomic⎮dreamstime.com

-Wildlife Bonus: Giant otter, Neotropical otter, giant anteater, four species of deer, ocelot, crab-eating fox, Brazilian porcupine and jaguar and the beautiful hyacinth and blue and yellow macaws.
+Wildlife Bonus: Giant otter, neotropical otter, giant anteater, four species of deer, ocelot, crab-eating fox, Brazilian porcupine, jaguar, beautiful hyacinth, and blue and yellow macaws.

 The Brazilian Cerrado,